section-engineering-education/engineering-education/articles/public-key-cryptography-in-js/index.md

 - [Platforms that employ public key cryptography](#platforms-that-employ-public-key-cryptography)

 ### Introduction
 Cryptography refers to the encoding and decoding of messages to maintain confidentiality, integrity, and authentication of information in transit.
-Public key cryptography is one of the methods of cryptography.
+Public key cryptography is also known as `asymmetric cryptography`.
+It is one of the methods of cryptography.
 In this method, there is the public and private key.
 The public key is known widely whereas the private key is secret to a communicating pair.
 When a pair wants to communicate, the sender encrypts the message with the public key of the recipient to come up with the ciphertext.
 When the recipient receives the message, he or she decrypts the message using his or her private key.
-The key is not transported individually, it is encoded in the ciphertext.
+The private key of the sender, and  the public key of the receiver are encoded in the ciphertext.
 This eliminates the [Key distribution problem](https://www.open.edu/openlearn/ocw/mod/oucontent/view.php?id=48322&section=1.3)

 ### Algorithms using public-key cryptography